The Know How You Need & the Tools to Get You There... Get Certified >

 Out through the mouth (5 counts)

 • Self-Talk Reminder“This is this person’s perception.
-While I may or may not agree, I definitely want to know what they are seeing, thinking and feeling, because true or not true it is what they are experiencing.”
+While I may or may not agree, I want to know what they are seeing, thinking, and feeling because, true or not true, it is what they are experiencing.”

 Go to Page 4 for Feedback Acceptance Step Four- P. What You Use

-Contact us with you coaching and training questions, here.
+Contact us with your coaching and training questions here.

 LET'S TALK: